 - The IRS filed an inflated return on behalf of a non-filer

 Information to Be Submitted

-- Items that you want reconsidered
+- Items that you want to be reconsidered

 - Proof supporting your claim